wilsonmar/WebSockets/README.md

-This mark-down text page and associated files within this git repo demonstrate how to program, run, and performance-test real-time and push capabilities using
-HTTP5 WebSockets implemented in the C# language within Visual Studio using Microsoft's SignalR library on the server and various client technologies.
+This mark-down text page and associated files within this git repo demonstrate how to program, run, and performance-test real-time and push capabilities using the **WebSockets** protocol implemented in the C# language within Visual Studio using Microsoft's SignalR library on the server and various client technologies.

 Here, sample apps are analyzed, then we describe how they were built.